DeepX-inc/machina/DOCUMENTATION.md

 `sphinx-build -b html ./docs/source ./docs/_build/`

 ## Publish
-Pubulish
 Run the following command.
 `cp -r docs/_build/ docs/`
+And send a pull request.
-Then, we can see updated html in this [url](https://deepx-inc.github.io/machina/).
+If it is merged, we can see updated html in this [url](https://deepx-inc.github.io/machina/).